 The total groundwater sustainable yield of the groundwater basin is expected to be 110 AFY when the reverse osmosis filter (RO) is offline or 140 AFY when the RO system is online (Table 6), which is estimated based on the Groundwater Availability Study - Pico Creek Valley Groundwater Basin 2014 Update.
 However, per the District staff's direction, during the RO treatment process, the water loss is expected to be approximately 20% of total water production.
-Therefore, with the RO facility in service, the max amount of potable water supply is estimated at 112 AFY, which is similar to the groundwater sustainable yield with the RO system offline.
+Therefore, the available sustainable yield is estimated at 112 AFY, which is similar to the groundwater sustainable yield with the RO system offline.